Skip to main content

 The Role of Testosterone in Female Hormonal Health

-The inclusion of in a woman’s hormonal therapy regimen is becoming increasingly recognized as an important component of a comprehensive approach to metabolic health.
+The inclusion of testosterone in a woman’s hormonal therapy regimen is becoming increasingly recognized as an important component of a comprehensive approach to metabolic health.
 While often associated with men, testosterone plays a vital role in women, contributing to libido, energy levels, cognitive function, and, critically, the maintenance of lean muscle mass.

 As testosterone levels decline with age, women may experience symptoms such as low libido, fatigue, and a decreased sense of well-being, as well as the metabolic consequences of muscle loss.

-Low-dose can be a valuable addition for many women.
+Low-dose testosterone therapy can be a valuable addition for many women.
 It is typically administered via subcutaneous injections or as a cream.
 The doses used for women are much lower than those used for men, and they are carefully monitored to ensure that levels remain within a healthy physiological range.

 The primary metabolic benefit of testosterone therapy is its ability to help preserve and build muscle mass.
 As muscle is a key driver of metabolic rate, maintaining muscle is essential for long-term weight management and metabolic health.